 While it's not common for palpitations to be a sign of heart problems, there is a chance they're a symptom of something more than an overdose of caffeine.
 If you're experiencing regular or worsening attacks of palpitations, Prime Heart and Vascular's experienced cardiovascular specialist Kiran Kumar Mangalpally, MD, can help.
-Find out what's causing your heart to race by contacting one of the three Prime Heart and Vascular offices in Plano, Frisco, Prosper, Celina, Little Elm, or Allen, Texas.
+Find out what's causing your heart to race by contacting one of the Prime Heart and Vascular offices in Plano, Frisco, Prosper, Celina, Little Elm, Carrollton, or Allen, Texas.
 Call to schedule a consultation or book an appointment online today.

 Palpitations are a common condition where you feel your heart racing or pounding for short periods.

 Most often, palpitations aren't due to serious health issues.
 However, in some cases, they can be a sign of an underlying heart condition.

 Palpitations can arise from a wide variety of causes, including:

 Having an overactive thyroid (hyperthyroidism) can give you palpitations, as can a fluctuation in the levels of potassium in your blood.

 In some instances, palpitations indicate that you have a problem like arrhythmia or a form of heart disease.

 If you're only getting heart palpitations now and then and they don't last long, the cause isn't likely to be serious.
 You could try cutting down on caffeine or addressing other possible triggers for palpitations to see if that stops them.

 If you continue to experience palpitations – especially if they're occurring more frequently or lasting longer - you should visit Prime Heart and Vascular for a cardiac health check.
 If you develop other symptoms at the same time as your palpitations, that might be a sign of a more urgent problem.
 Call 911 or get to a hospital if, in addition to palpitations, you also have: